How to sue Comcast in small claims court

 DoNotPay has many other services that can help you with:

-- Beating speeding tickets
+- Disputing traffic tickets

 - Appealing parking tickets

-|Suing Comcast with the help of DoNotPay simplifies the suing process.||DoNotPay’s services can help you fill out court forms, demand letters, and more.|
+|DoNotPay simplifies the process of suing Comcast.||DoNotPay’s services help you fill out court forms, draft demand letters, and more.|

-|You can sue Comcast for unreliable service.||If you signed up for a particular service, yet receive spotty service, you may be able to sue Comcast in small claims court.|
+|You can sue Comcast for unreliable service.||If you signed up for a particular service but didn't get what you were promised, you may be able to sue Comcast in small claims court.|

-|You can sue Comcast for overcharging.||You should only pay for what you initially signed up for on your contract.|
+|You can sue Comcast for overcharging.||You should only pay for what you agreed to under contract.|

-|You can sue Comcast for false advertising.||Promotions and offers from Comcast should be fulfilled.
+|You can sue Comcast for false advertising.||Promotions and special offers from Comcast should be fulfilled.
 If not, you may be able to file a small claims case.|

-|You can sue Comcast for property damage in small claims court.||You must provide physical proof and the monetary amount of the damaged property for this claim.|
+|You can sue Comcast for property damage in small claims court.||You must provide proof and the monetary expense caused by the damage.|

-|You can sue Comcast for breach of contract in small claims court.||Some cases can win thousands in small claims.|
+|You can sue Comcast for breach of contract in small claims court.||Some cases can win tens of thousands in small claims.|

-|DoNotPay can help you with other legal battles.||Such as beating parking and speeding tickets or contacting customer service with no wait.|
+|DoNotPay can help you with other legal battles.||Services include beating parking and speeding tickets or contacting customer service with no wait.|